camunda-community-hub/camunda-space-traders/examples/challenge/README.md

 The process has a start form to create a new instance.
 The start form takes the SpaceTraders token to get the player status.

-🚧 Currently, the process post the player status as Slack messages.
-In the final state, the messages should be published in the Camunda forum.
+The process post the player status as messages in the [Camunda forum](https://forum.camunda.io/).

 ## Usage

 1. Set the following connector secrets:

 ```
-SLACK_TOKEN // the Slack token to publish the messages with
-SLACK_CHANNEL // the Slack channel to publish the messages to
+FORUM_API_KEY // the API-Key to post the message in the Camunda forum
 ```

 2. Deploy the process